ThunderFly-aerospace/TFGPS01/README.md

 The tradeoff of this optimalization is quite high power usage and lower sensitivity compared to standard receivers used in UAV.
 Technically these parameters can be optimized for a specific use case by altering the R27 and R26 resistors.

 ## Hardware
+TFGPS01 is designed as Open-Hardware (GPL v3).
+All documentation is located in this repository.

+### PCB
 <p float="left">
 <img src="/doc/img/TFGPS01A_top_big.jpg" width="45%" />
 <img src="/doc/img/TFGPS01A_bot_big.jpg" width="45%" />
 </p>

+### Box
+To protect against external conditions, we have prepared a 3D printed box.
+The box is designed in OpenSCAD and it allows customization according to the use of reciemer and for the needs of mounting.

+> TODO - image of the 3D printed box

+Here are examples of various modifications of the box:

+> TODO -

 ### Mechanical drawing
 > TODO